bcgov/GDX-Analytics-URL-Shortener/backend/README.md

 > [!IMPORTANT]
-> GDX-Analytics-URL-Shortener application has been discontinued and is no longer maintained.
+> GDX-Analytics-URL-Shortener application development has been paused.

 # URL-S Backend (Discontinued)